LTEnjoy/LTEnjoy.github.io/_pages/about.md

 I also like to write interesting and useful code projects, such as [easyChat](https://github.com/LTEnjoy/easyChat)
 <a href="https://github.com/LTEnjoy/easyChat"><img src="https://img.shields.io/github/stars/LTEnjoy/easyChat?style=social&label=Code+Stars" style="max-width: 100%;"></a>
-, a easy way to send WeChat messages to your friends automatically.
+, an easy way to send WeChat messages to your friends automatically.
 If you have any interesting idea, feel free to email me!

 # 🔥 News